MikeSchulze/gdUnit4/_advanced_testing/spy.md

 In contrast to a mock, a spy calls the real implementation.
 It behaves in the same way as the normal instance.

+---

+## How to use a Spy

 {% include advice.html
-content="Spy is current only supported for GdScripts."
+content="Spy on core functions are not possible since Godot has improved the GDScript performance.<br> According to the Godot core developers, overwriting core functions is no longer supported, so there is no way to spy on core functions anymore."
 %}
----

-## How to use a Spy
 To spy on an object, simply use **spy(\<instance\>)**.
 A spied instance is marked for auto-freeing, so you don't need to free it manually.

 ```ruby